Introduction: Navigating FDA 21 CFR Part 11 Compliance

 What is 21 CFR Part 11 Compliance?

-Enacted in 1997, Title 21 CFR Part 11 represents the world’s first comprehensive regulation to equate electronic records and signatures to traditional paper records and handwritten signatures.
-This standard allows life science companies to digitize documentation legally.
-Organizations simply need to guarantee that their Part 11 electronic records and electronic signatures remain trustworthy, accurate, and secure.
+Enacted in 1997, Title 21 CFR Part 11 was the world’s first comprehensive regulation to recognize electronic records and electronic signatures as the legal equivalent of paper records and handwritten signatures.
+This standard allows life science companies to digitize documentation as long as they can guarantee that the Part 11 electronic records and electronic signatures are trustworthy, accurate, and secure.

 The Role of Predicate Rules in GxP Environments